Pekosman76/Vue-Keyboard-Event/README.md

 ### Add EventListener for keyboard

-When components is lunch, add event that will listen keyboard event (keydown, keypress et keyup are available)
+When component is launch, add methods that will be executed when you press a keyboard key (keydown, keypress et keyup are available)

 ```
 mounted () {